Dead-Vid/Kickstarter-Analysis-/README.md

 ### Analysis of Outcomes Based on Goals

 - The chart and table we created to depict the outcomes based on goals shows Louise what campaigns were successful and what campaigns failed based off how much money was asked for.
 It appears that campaigns that required less money tended to be more successful than those asking for much more.
-If you look at the chart below.

 ### Challenges and Difficulties Encountered